 The primary program for this report is the Conservation Tillage & Technology Conference.
 It (including its predecessors) has been held annually in Ohio since the early 1980s, making it the longest running conservation tillage conference in the US.
 It has been held at Ada, Ohio, since 1993.
 It is now a two-day program with concurrent sessions on all types of conservation tillage, plus related technologies and issues.
 The program typically has 60 to 70 speakers, including OSU Extension and research personnel, agency and industry representatives, and farmers.
 Participants can choose from more than 50 hours of Certified Crop Advisor (CCA) credits on Soil and Water (SW), Nutrient Management (NM), Pest Management (PM), and Crop Management (CM).
-Attendance in 2007reached 684, a new record.
+Attendance in 2006 reached 656, a new record.
 It is a regional conference drawing many participants from Indiana, Michigan and Canada, plus a few from other states.
 In addition, a one-day Ohio No-till Conference is held in central Ohio in December.
 It typically has 6 to 10 speakers and draws 150 people.
-A no-till field day is held each August, attracting about 100 to 150.
+A no-till field day was held in August 2005, attracting 125, and we plan to make it an annual event.
 The no-till conference and the field day are co-sponsored by OSU and the Ohio No-Till Council.